- Program Profiles

 Lindsey Vidreh (email@example.com) is the lead faculty for the Renewable Energy Program at Shoreline Community College

 1 Full Time Faculty & 4 Part-Time Faculty

 Applied Arts & Sciences Associates Degree: Two Years – 90 Credits

 Certificate of Proficiency: One Year – 45 Credits

 Introduction to Renewable Energy

-Students can arrange internships for credit but it is not necessary to complete an internship to graduate.
-Internships are difficult to secure.
+Students can arrange internships for credit, and it is not necessary to complete an internship to graduate.

 EMSI data showing employment outcomes for 23 alumni between 2010 and 2021 found that 52% of graduates were employed in related.